DreamOfTheRedChamber/system-design-interviews/distributed_theories/consistency_overview.md

 # Distributed
 ## Strict serializability
+* When you combine standalone serializability and linearizability, then you get strict serializability.

 ## Linearizability
 * Multiple programs happen concurrently.
 If you could find a way to streamline these operations and get correct business result, these operations are linearizable.